Nine Rings C195

 The black python clearly wasn’t satisfied after its meal.
 It turned its head toward us, and I found myself staring straight into its eyes.
 Just then, another sound echoed from inside the coffin.

-Soon, a white python twice the size of the black one reared its head from within.
+Soon, a white python more than twice the size of the black one reared its head from within.
 Following the white python were countless snakes as thick as bowls, swarming toward us at high speed.

 Lu Ayao glanced back at the scene.
 Without a moment’s hesitation, he gave Qiao Sangui, whom he had been supporting, a violent shove.
 Qiao Sangui was sent flying onto another beam a meter away.
-Lu Ayao then stowed his whip at the small of his back, drew two machetes, and leaped down from the beam.
+Lu Ayao then stowed his whip at the small of his back, drew two mountain-cleaving machetes, and leaped down from the beam.

 Qiao Sangui let out a pained cry as he landed, half his body dangling off the beam.
 Judging by the sound, the impact must have hurt.